 While any parking area can experience crime, some properties naturally attract more thieves.
 These include businesses like:

 Financial costs arising from theft can be substantial.
 Businesses may lose their assets or be liable for reimbursing their customers.
-Reputational damage also translates to lost revenue if customers turn to a competitor.
+Damage to the brand’s reputation also translates to lost revenue if customers turn to a competitor.

-Time devoted to filing claims with insurance companies can erode profitability too.
+Time devoted to filing claims with insurance companies can erode profitability, too.
 Every minute you spend on the task means less time for growing your business.
 Additionally, your insurance costs will likely increase.
-A single car theft can raise premiums by 20% — and that’s if your carrier even approves the claim.
+A single car theft can raise premiums by 20%.
+In many cases, the carrier even denies the claim based on technicalities.

 Crimes could also create a hazardous environment for your team members.
 What if a thief approached your staff, or they caught a criminal in the act?
 As the employer, the Occupational Safety and Health Administration (OSHA) makes you responsible for a safe workplace.
 Physical harm to an employee from a known and preventable hazard could lead to legal liabilities and OSHA penalties.